 Over the past decade, due in large part to convenience, efficiency and government regulations, the healthcare industry has moved steadily towards digitization of data.
 In many parts of the country health care providers, insurers and others associated with the industry have moved vast amounts of patient and customer data to massive information systems that contain extremely sensitive information.
 This makes health care sector cybersecurity more important than ever.

-Organizations across the health care sector choose Threatcare to validate their cybersecurity.
+Organizations across the healthcare sector choose Threatcare to validate their cybersecurity.
 Threatcare, the leader in proactive cyber defense, simulates threats to systems — enabling users to verify that they are protected.
-This is done through their Violet platform, a BAS (Breach and Attack Simulation) platform among many other defense in depth validation tools.
+This is done through the Threatcare Suite, which includes a BAS (Breach and Attack Simulation) platform among many other defense in depth validation tools.

 The same study noted that since late 2009, medical information on more than 155 million Americans had already been exposed, against their will, thanks to some 1,500 breaches.